DiscoveringGodot/4_Heist_Meisters/README.md

 #### After watching (learning outcomes)…
 Use signals with an argument to set the combination of one or more locked doors at a time

+### 25 Labels, Locks and Nightvision
+#### In this video (objectives)…

+1 Label Computers and Locked Doors
+2 Rotate labels automatically
+3 Only show labels in Nightvision mode

+#### After watching (learning outcomes)…
+Turn Nightvision Mode into a strategic layer but revealing helpful information to the player